 The TOZO T6 have great noise isolation.
-While they don't have an active noise cancellation (ANC) feature like some more expensive options, they passively block out background noises quite well, providing you achieve a proper fit with the included tips.
-They do an excellent job blocking out background chatter and the high-pitched noise of an AC unit.
-While they don't do the best job overall in the bass range, they block a fair amount in low-bass, where the low rumbles of bus or plane engines.
+While they don't have an active noise cancellation (ANC) feature like more premium options, they passively block out background noises quite well, providing you achieve a proper fit with the included tips.
+They do an outstanding job of blocking out background chatter and the high-pitched noise of an AC unit.
+However, they really struggle to cut down the low rumbles of bus or plane engines.
 For headphones with a dedicated ANC feature, check out the TOZO NC9 Truly Wireless.

 The microphone recording quality of these headphones is decent.
-Your voice should be decently clear and easy to understand, but unfortunately it'll be thin and lacking in detail, like with most Bluetooth in-ears.
+Your voice should be decently clear and easy to understand, but unfortunately, like most Bluetooth in-ears, it's thin and lacking in detail.

 The noise handling of the microphone is disappointing.
-While the person you're speaking to will be able to hear you in quiet situations, your voice will get lost in even moderately noisy environments.
+While the person you're speaking to should be able to hear you in quiet situations, your voice gets lost in even moderately noisy environments like a busy street.

 These headphones don't have a dedicated companion app, so you can't EQ their sound or alter their control scheme.
 To update their firmware, TOZO offers a downloadable APK for Android devices, but this only updates the headphones and serves no other purpose.

 Unfortunately, the TOZO T6 have okay Bluetooth connectivity.
 They don't support multi-device or NFC pairing, so you can only connect them via Bluetooth to one device at a time.
 Unfortunately, they have higher latency on PC, iOS, and Android than the similarly designed TOZO T12 Truly Wireless, so you may experience delays if you're streaming video.
 That said, some apps and devices compensate for latency differently, so your real-life experience may vary.

 These headphones can't be used wired.
-They come with a short micro-USB cable to charge the case.
+They come with a short micro-USB to USB-A cable to charge the case.

-The charging case for these headphones supports wireless Qi charging and will hold an additional four charges.
+The charging case for the TOZO T6 supports wireless Qi charging and holds an additional four charges.
 Like most truly wireless headphones, there are no inputs on the case.

 The TOZO T6 are a fairly standard pair of truly wireless headphones, though they do pack a few extra features that most in their price range don't.
-Their case can be charged wirelessly via any Qi-enabled charger, which is convenient, and they're rated IPX8 for waterproofing, though this isn't something we currently test for.
-They're very similar to the TOZO T10 Truly Wireless, but with a smaller case, more balanced sound profile, and better battery life.
-See our recommendations for the best cheap wireless earbuds, the best earbuds under $50, and the best cheap earbuds.
+Their case can be charged wirelessly via any Qi-enabled charger, which is convenient, and they're rated IPX8 for water resistance, though this isn't something we currently test for.
+They're very similar to the TOZO T10 Truly Wireless, but with a smaller case, more balanced sound profile, and better battery performance.

 The TOZO T6 Truly Wireless are better truly wireless headphones than the TOZO T10 Truly Wireless.
 The T6 are more comfortable, have better controls, a better-balanced sound profile, better battery life, a smaller case, and come with more different tip options.
 On the other hand, some people may prefer the physical, clicky buttons on the T10.

 The Apple AirPods Pro Truly Wireless are better truly wireless headphones than the TOZO T6 Truly Wireless.
-The Apple are more comfortable, feel more premium and better-built, feel more stable in the ear, have a more accurate and neutral sound profile, much better noise isolation thanks to their ANC feature, and a longer overall battery life.
-On the other hand, the T6 are rated IPX8 for waterproofing, though we don't currently test for this.
+The Apple are more comfortable, feel more premium, better-built, stable in the ear, have a more accurate and neutral sound profile, much better noise isolation thanks to their ANC feature, and a longer overall battery life.
+On the other hand, the TOZO are rated IPX8 for water resistance, though we don't currently test for this.